nzhagen/bibulous/doc/developer_guide.rst

 Guidelines for Python coding style
 ==================================

-1. Note that you can mix 8-bit Python strings (ASCII text) with UTF-8 encoded text as long as the 8-bit string contains only ASCII characters.
+1. Note that one can mix 8-bit Python strings (ASCII text) with UTF-8 encoded text as long as the 8-bit string contains only ASCII characters.

 2. Keep in mind when running into Unicode errors: reading a line of text from a file produces a line of bytes and not characters.
 To decode the bytes into a string of characters, you need to know the encoding.

 3. There are a couple of minor points where the Bibulous coding standards deviates from Python's PEP8:

-    (a) A line width of 100 is the standard (not 80).
+    (a) A line width of 120 is the standard (not 80).
     (b) In general, statements that evaluate to a boolean are placed within parentheses (i.e. ``if (a < b):`` rather than ``if a < b:``).

-4. Many developers prefer to spread out code among a large number of small files.
-Bibulous is currently organized in the opposite fashion -- all of the code needed to run ``bibulous`` to create a ``.bbl`` file is located within a single large file.
-Several auxiliary scripts exist, but these use ``bibulous.py`` as a core library file, and perform different tasks (such as extracting sub-bibliography databases) than the main file was designed to do.
+4. Many developers prefer to spread out code among a large number of small files, but Bibulous is currently organized in a single large file.
+This is partly because there is no large block of code that fits by itself so that a separate file makes sense.
+(Parsing of ``.bib`` files, for example, only requires a couple hundred lines.

 Overall project strategy and code structure
 ===========================================